HannesOster/HannesOster/README.md

 ### Project overview

 - [Capstone-Project](https://flower-box-deposit.vercel.app/) - next.js, mongoDB, mongoose, leaflet, next-auth (login: test-test)

+Smaller/incomplete Projects
 - [Quote Machine](https://quote-machine-theta.vercel.app/) - bootstrap, react (small)
 - physio-learn - TypeScript, next.js
+- etc.

 Those are the latest projects.
 Most of the other repositorys belong to exercises of my Bootcamp.
 Right now im working on several exercises, small projects and a private project for my brothers flower wholesale.
+Im currently learning to use Redux, tRPC and prisma with react/next.js.

 If you´re having any problems with the deployment of the capstone project, have a look at the readme.md or contact me and i´ll try to fix it.